-- Who are appropriate decision-makers?
+- · Who are appropriate decision-makers?

 - · Faculty, staff, students?

-- [The final regulations do not preclude a recipient from allowing student leaders to serve in Title IX roles so long as the recipient can meet all requirements in § 10.6.45 and these final regulations, and leaves it to a recipient's judgment to decide under what circumstances, if any, a recipient wants to involve student leaders in Title IX roles.
+- Tiple final regulations do not preclude a recipient from allowing student leaders to serve in Title IX roles so long as the recipient can meet all requirements in § 106.45 and these final regulations, and leaves it to a recipients judgment to decide under what circumstances, if any, a recipient wants to involve student leaders in Title IX roles.

 - Outside decision-makers or "adjudicators"?
 What about law firms?

-- § 106.8(a) specifies that the Title IX Coordinator must be an "employee" designated and authorized by the recipient to coordinate the recipients efforts to comply with Title IX obligations.
-No such requirement of employee status applies to, for instance, serving as a decision-maker on a hearing panel.
-Id. at 3023.n.1037.
+- § 106.8(a) specifies that the Title IX Coordinator must be an "employee" designated and authorized by the recipient to coordinate the recipient's efforts to comply with Title IX obligations.
+No such requirement of penployee status applies to, for instance, serving as a decision-maker on a hearing panel.

-- · No bias or conflicts of interest
+- No bias or conflicts of interest

 - Training

-©NASPA/Hierophant Enterprises, Inc, 2021.
+©NASPA/Hierophant Enterprises, Inc, 2022.
 Copyrighted material.
 Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.